 Additionally, long-term obligations in the amount of \$27,419,000 related to various agreements with developers funded by project site-specific and area-wide tax increment revenues should be recorded as long-term liabilities (note 2-E, Other Long-term Obligations).
-This amount is offset by \$22,000,000 that was paid to the Broad Collection as a deposit for an option to purchase the Garage and Public Plaza upon completion, and therefore, should be recorded as other assets (note 3-H, The Broad Collection).
-The cumulative effect of this adjustment to net position is \$5,419,000.
+This amount is offset by \$22,000,000 that was paid to the Broad Collection as a deposit for an option to purchase the Garage and Public Plaza upon completion, and therefore, should be recorded as other assets.
+At June 30, 2015, the cumulative effect of this adjustment to net position is \$5,419,000.

-S. Reclassifications
+R. Reclassifications

-Certain reclassifications have been made in the 2014 financial statements in order to conform to the current year presentation.
+Certain reclassifications have been made in the 2015 financial statements in order to conform to the current year presentation.